tarsir/dotfiles/README.md

 Enjoy!

 ## Hey, you're a liar!
-The script does more than symlink!
+The script does more than symlink

 Yeah.
 I couldn't get some of the files to work with symlinks, so alas, had to resort to a full on copy for some files.
 My tears made typing those lines easier, though.